airr-community/airr-standards/docs/api/adc_api.rst

 + The ``from`` and ``size`` parameters specify the number of results to skip and the maximum number of results to be returned in the response.

 + The ``fields`` parameter specifies which data elements to be returned in the response.
-By default all AIRR required fields and all non-null, non-AIRR fields are returned.
+By default all fields (AIRR and non-AIRR) stored in the data repository are returned.
+This can vary between data repositories based upon how the repository decides to store blank or null fields, so the ``include_fields`` parameter should be used to guarantee the existence of data elements in the response.

-+ The ``include_required`` parameter specifies whether to include the required AIRR fields in the response.
-This is a mechanism to ensure that the API response is an AIRR compliant repsonse.
++ The ``include_fields`` parameter specifies the set of AIRR fields to be included in the response.
+This parameter can be used in conjunction with the ``fields`` parameter, in which case the list of fields is merged.
+This is a mechanism to ensure that specific, well-defined sets of AIRR data elements are returned without requiring all of those fields to be individually provided in the ``fields`` parameter.

-The expected fields returned in a response are summarized in the table below.
+The sets that can be requested are summarized in the table below.

 .. csv-table::
-   :header: "Query parameters", "AIRR required", "AIRR Not Required", "Non-AIRR fields", "Requested fields"
+   :header: "include_fields", "MiAIRR", "AIRR required", "AIRR identifiers", "other AIRR fields"

+   "miairr",      "Y","some","N","N"
-   "None",                              "Y","Y","Y","N"
+   "airr-core",   "Y","Y","Y","N"
-   "fields=[,,,]",                      "N","N","N","Y"
-   "include_required:true,fields=[,,,]","Y","N","N","Y"
-   "include_required:true",             "Y","N","N","N"
+   "airr-schema", "Y","Y","Y","Y"

 **Service Status Example**